rock7/RockBLOCK-9704/README.md

 #### **Warnings**
   - Don't call any functions that aren't labeled with **Async** while `rbPoll()` is running.
   - Any functions labeled with **Async** require `rbPoll()` to be called very frequently to function correctly.

+### ↗️ Adjusting Library Size
+  The compiled library will be ~15-20k Bytes in size, however the library uses static messaging buffers for both incoming and outgoing data, these, by default are 100kB in size.
+Further to this queueing is available if sufficient memory exists on your device, however by default both incoming and outgoing queues are set to 1.
+Altogether with the default configuration an extra ~200kB are required to handle full size messaging.
+Below are the steps to increase or decrease the queue & payload sizes to reduce the size of the overall library.

+#### **Changing payload size**
+  - Adjust manually in `imt_queue.h` via `IMT_PAYLOAD_SIZE`.

+    OR

+  - When compiling use the `-DIMT_PAYLOAD_SIZE=*size*U` eg, `-DIMT_PAYLOAD_SIZE=10000U` to set the maximum payload size to 10k Bytes.

+#### **Changing queue size**
+  - Adjust manually in `imt_queue.h` via `IMT_QUEUE_SIZE`.

+    OR

+  - When compiling use the `-DIMT_QUEUE_SIZE=*size*U` eg, `-DIMT_QUEUE_SIZE=5U` to set the queue size to 5.

 ### 📞 Callbacks